grim-pink/HINDI-TEXT-SUMMARISER/Readme.md

 For more details, refer to the [project report](Report.pdf).

-You can also find more information and related resources at this [Google Drive link](https://drive.google.com/file/d/1jC_Tz2vQ-hlBy3rpXiCiTGqw-FoaJmMO/view?usp=sharing).
+You can find a functional demo of the mT5 base model in the video on our website.
+[Google Drive link](https://drive.google.com/file/d/1jC_Tz2vQ-hlBy3rpXiCiTGqw-FoaJmMO/view?usp=sharing).